Oil surges as non-OPEC, OPEC producers agree on output cuts; dollar strong

 The agreement between OPEC and a number of other oil producing nations was the first joint action since 2001, following more than two years of low prices that strained many government's budgets and spurred unrest in countries from the Middle East to Latin America.

-Brent futures LCOc1 for February delivery rose 5 percent to $56.94 per barrel, with U.S. crude CLc1 spiking a similar amount to $54.07 per barrel.
+Brent futures for February delivery rose 5 percent to $56.94 per barrel, with U.S. crude spiking a similar amount to $54.07 per barrel.

 Commodity currencies and energy shares were also pulled higher, adding to bullish sentiment after another day of strong gains on Wall Street on Friday. [.N]

-Energy and resources shares helped pull Australia's benchmark share index up 0.3 percent, but MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was flat after posting its biggest weekly rise in nearly three months last week.
+Energy and resources shares helped pull Australia's benchmark share index up 0.3 percent, but MSCI's broadest index of Asia-Pacific shares outside Japan was flat after posting its biggest weekly rise in nearly three months last week.

 "Investors who have been overweight cash and fixed interest are continuing to push stocks higher as confidence builds," Ric Spooner, chief market analyst at CMC Markets in Sydney, said in a note.